12saikumar8/12saikumar8/README.md

 - 👋 Hi, I’m @saikumar
+- I am currently working in TCS as ASE
+- I am working on the Technologies(MYSQL,Python,Pandas,FLASK ,OAS(Oracle Analytics Server),GitHub
+- Also have Hands-on HTML,CSS,JavaScript
+- Also have Knowledge of GCP DevOps (old bio below)
 - 👀 I’m interested in web development and design.
 - 🌱 I’m currently learning Full stack javascript web developer Bootcamp.
 - 💞️ I’m looking to collaborate on codestudios,...